zonkyio/embedded-postgres-binaries/README.md

 ## Postgres version

-The version of the postgres binaries can be managed by importing `embedded-postgres-binaries-bom` in a required version into your dependency management section.
+The version of the postgres binaries can be managed by importing `embedded-postgres-binaries-bom` in a required version in your dependency management section.

 ```xml
 <dependencyManagement>